- 8 bacon strips

 - Trim beef; cut into serving-size pieces.
 Brown on both sides in drippings.
 Top meat with mushrooms, tomatoes and onion.
 Sprinkle with tarragon and bacon.
 Cover and bake at 325° for 1-1/4 to 1-3/4 hours or until meat is tender, basting twice.

 - Remove meat to a serving platter; keep warm.
 Combine cornstarch and water until smooth; add to skillet.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Reduce heat; stir in cream.
 Simmer, uncovered, for 3-4 minutes or until heated through.
-Serve with meat.
-Yield: 6-8 servings.
+Return meat to skillet and turn to coat with sauce.
+If desired, sprinkle with parsley.
+Yield: 6 servings.

 Full-Bodied Red Wine